The Troubled Family

 There are no perfect families.

 Dysfunctional families have lots to cope with and sadly the situation does not get any better for most broken up families.
 What you put in is what you get out.

-In this case there was not much effort and time to make it all right.
+In this case, there was not much effort and time to make it all right.
 The battle went on and still is for the rest of the family.

 Spot the Dysfunctional Family